 Constructivism stems from the field of cognitive science.
 It distinguishes itself from traditional cognitive theories in various ways.
 Cognitive theories think of the mind, as a tool, that makes references and interpretations of the environment.
 In constructivism, there is a belief that the mind filters information from their environment and produces their own reality (Fosnot, 2013).
 Constructivism, is fundamentally nonpositivist and opposes both behaviorism and maturationism (Gould, 2005).
 Even though constructivism does not share the same notion that knowledge is mind-dependent, as cognitive science and behaviorism, it does acknowledge the existence of the real world.
 Constructivism believe that the real world is developed by our experiences, in which, we create our own interpretations (Fornot & Perry, 2005).

 Generally, there have been several theorists that helped construct the ideas within constructivism from Jean Piaget, Maria Montessori, Lev Vygotsky, and Jerome Bruner.
 I will focus on the thoughts of Jean Piaget who help to lay the foundation for constructivism.
 John Piaget looked at constructivism within the human perspective (Fosnot & Perry, 2005).
 Piaget describes constructivism as a theory about knowing and how one comes to know.
 Knowing how people make meaning in relation to the interaction between their own experiences and how that influences their ideas (Glasersfeld, 1982).
-With constructivism, Piaget challenged the thinking of the time that believed that representation of an independent reality could understand knowledge.
-Constructivism challenged that knowledge could not be represented by an independent reality, but knowledge has an adaptive function.
+With constructivism, Piaget challenged the thinking of the time that believed that representation of an independent reality could provide an understanding of? knowledge.
+Constructivism challenged the notion? that knowledge could not be represented by an independent reality, but knowledge has an adaptive function.
 Knowledge is not linear, it is complex and nonlinear in nature (Cobb, 2005).
 Knowledge could look different because the notion of knowledge is based on an individual experience.

-As a researcher, to research my phenomenon, I must think about the construction of knowledge, learning, and how learning should correlate with instruction.
+As a researcher, to research my phenomenon, I must think about the construction of knowledge, learning, and how learning correlates with instruction.
 The idea about knowledge and how one acquires and interprets knowledge is correlated to learning.
 Individuals create meaning as opposed to attaining meaning.
 Since meaning is created by individuals from their own experience, true meaning cannot be predetermined.
 Individuals have built personal interpretations of the world, from their own experiences.
 Out of their own experiences, these same individuals create their own knowledge (Golinski, 2008).
 This is how individuals learn.
 To understand the meaning of learning one must understand the experience of the individual learner.
-For instance, learning is what we aspire our students to do in school.
+For instance, learning is what we aspire for our students to do in school.
 Although constructivism is a theory about learning and not teaching, the principles of learning within constructivism, can be used to inform teachers instructional practices (Fosnot & Perry, 2005).
 Furthermore, in a constructivists approach, it requires that a teacher create an environment that allow students to think and discover, while creating their own experiences.
 With reading in the content area, the students would have an active role in deciding their literature activities and would be given the ability to try activities of their interest and personal experiences.
 The classroom would focus on big ideas rather than facts.
 Students would be encouraged to go at their own pace to create meaningful experiences and reach their own conclusions (Franklin, 2005).
 The teacher’s guide the students to build concepts, make connections, and problem solve with the literature.
 Students are taught that multiple perspectives exist, and knowledge is often a matter of interpretation.